akira-endo/akira-endo.github.io/index.md

 ## Publication
 1.
 1. Mizumoto K, Endo A, Chowell G, Miyamatsu Y, Saitoh M, Nishiura H. Real-time characterization of risks of death associated with the Middle East respiratory syndrome (MERS) in the Republic of Korea, 2015.
 BMC Med.
 2015;13:228. doi:10.1186/s12916-015-0468-3
-1. **<ins>Endo A<\ins>**, Nishiura H. Transmission dynamics of vivax malaria in the republic of Korea: Effectiveness of anti-malarial mass chemoprophylaxis.
+1. **<ins>Endo A**, Nishiura H. Transmission dynamics of vivax malaria in the republic of Korea: Effectiveness of anti-malarial mass chemoprophylaxis.
 J Theor Biol.
 2015;380:499-505. doi:10.1016/j.jtbi.2015.06.024
 ## Conferences

 ## Awards, funding and scholarships